kjappelbaum/mofdscribe/README.md

 conda install -c conda-forge raspa2 zeopp-lsmo

 # cgal depdency for moltda (if you want to use persistent-homology based features)
+# on some systems, you might need to replace this with sudo apt-get install libcgal-dev or brew install cgal
 conda install -c conda-forge cgal

 # openbabel dependency for moffragmentor (if you want to use SBU-centered features)